reppners/ngx-drag-drop/README.md

     // set a custom class that is applied to only the src element while dragging
     dndDraggingSourceClass: string = "dndDraggingSource";

+    // set the class that is applied when draggable is disabled by [dndDisableIf] dndDraggableDisabledClass = "dndDraggableDisabled";

     // emits on drag start
     readonly dndStart: EventEmitter<DragEvent>;